IBM/microservices-traffic-management-using-istio/README.md

     ...
 ```

-## 3. Inject Istio envoys with Egress traffic enabled on the application
+## 3. Deploy application microservices and Istio envoys with Egress traffic enabled

 * Insert data in your MySQL database
 ```bash